 If you are a homeschooling parent, you know that homeschooling can be… well, emotional.
-I recently read about “The Emotional Cycle of Change” by psychologists Don Kelly and Daryl Connor and the parallels to the emotional cycle of homeschooling was so amazing I had to share.
+I recently read about “The Emotional Cycle of Change” by psychologists Don Kelly and Daryl Connor, and the parallels to the emotional cycle of homeschooling were so amazing I had to share.
 So if you are a parent considering homeschooling or a parent already homeschooling, this is for you.

 Kelley and Connor’s emotional cycle of change has 5 phases that I will parallel with the emotional cycle of homeschooling.

 Phase 1: Uniformed Optimism – “Homeschooling is Going to Be Great”

 This is the stage when you decide to homeschool.
 You don’t know what homeschooling is all about, but you can imagine all of the benefits you’re going to experience.
 More freedom, more learning, more field trips, more time with the family….
 You can fill in the dots with what you imagined homeschooling to be.
 You haven’t done it yet, but you are optimistic!

 Phase 2: Informed Pessimism – “So THIS is Homeschooling”

 So you started homeschooling… or maybe you started researching about homeschooling, and then the reality of it all is finally hitting you.
 You start thinking, “So THIS is homeschooling!”
 Your amazing lesson plan is not going so amazing.
 The house is a mess.
 It appears the kids are not learning and you start to question if homeschooling is really worth all the effort!
 Maybe it would be better to just put them on the next school bus that rolls by, but it’s not so bad… yet.

 Phase 3: Valley of Despair – “I Think I Can, I Think I Can’t”